Topics that will be covered include:

 - Successful models of cities and formal education working together to realize sustainability.

 Dr. Daniele Vieira has been working on the topic of learning and sustainability for the past seven years.
-As a programme specialist at UNESCO, she has been co-coordinating the process of expanding the Global Network of Learning Cities (GNLC) and sustaining its operations, among other activities.
+As a programme specialist at the UNESCO Institute for Lifelong Learning, she has been co-coordinating the process of expanding the Global Network of Learning Cities (GNLC) and sustaining its operations, among other activities.
 Before joining UNESCO, she has worked for five years as a research fellow in the German Cluster of Excellence “Climate System Analysis and Prediction” working with projects about sustainability and climate change mitigation in cities.
 Other job placements include UNFCCC, World Future Council and University of California.